sysdiglabs/promcat-resources/resources/wmi/INSTALL.md

 Following is the configuration of the Sysdig agent.
 Be sure to change this line with the IP and PORT of your windows instance:
 > url: "http://IP:PORT/metrics"

-To apply, save the file as dragent.yaml and apply executing:
+To apply, save the file as `dragent.yaml` and apply:
 ```
 kubectl apply -f dragent.yaml
 ```